Clover woman accused of abusing elderly mom after wary police listen outside home

 A Clover daughter was able to explain a complaint of abusing her elderly mother, but wary police said they later caught her in the act.

-Deanna Ellen Huddleston, 58, was arrested and charged late Tuesday with abuse of a vulnerable adult, said Lt.
+Deanna Ellen Huddleston, 58, was charged late Tuesday with abuse of a vulnerable adult, said Lt.
 Mitch Wilson of the Clover Police Department.

 Clover officers hung around outside the Hilltop Lane home after two visits to the house in one day.

-Police said they saw Huddleston pushing her 86-year-old mother, then heard Huddleston threatening that the older woman would end up in a retirment home.
+Police said they saw Huddleston pushing her 86-year-old mother, then heard Huddleston threatening that the older woman would end up in a retirement home.

 A family member called police, asking them to check on possible abuse of the mother in a home where both live, police said.

-Officers found the home generally clean and stocked with food, and they left the house, an incident report showed.
+Officers found the home generally clean and stocked with food, and they left the house, a report showed.

 But Clover officers said the mother called police back later Tuesday.
 The mother told police Huddleston was “back to giving her trouble.”